Ukrainian family 'speechless' with surprise welcome party at retirement home | CBC News

 The couple used to own a business making children's toys in Ukraine.
 They're hoping to eventually open another business in Canada, but acknowledge it'll take time.

-"It requires a lot of effort, time and money too....
-So this will help us settle from certain point, just to go on our own," Khodorkovsky said.
+"It requires a lot of effort, time and money … So this will help us settle from certain point, just to go on our own," Khodorkovsky said.

 Resident Patricia Nelson said she feels thankful and blessed to be part of the welcome party.